smoothstepdesign/Multisite-Language-Switcher/install-config-and-use.md

 ## 4. Settings in the administration menu ##

 The plugin settings are rather simple (in the **Administration Menu -> Settings -> Multisite Language Switcher**).
-You need to activate the plugin once in each blog : click « Save » at the bottom of the settings even if you haven't changed anything yet.
+You need to activate the plugin once in each blog : click Â« Save Â» at the bottom of the settings even if you haven't changed anything yet.
 It's the only way for the plugin to offer the necessary flexibility, regarding each language for example.

 ![Settings](https://lh6.googleusercontent.com/-8yXROYsGN_Q/T7oQfpONDtI/AAAAAAAABSQ/qhNr4UrijVI/s800/howto2.jpg)